DoubleBB/bb_rs_erasure/README.md

   Due to properties of Reed-Solomon code, any k bytes of the codeword may be used to re-create all the n bytes of the whole codeword, and thus recover k bytes of the original message.
-  The only requirement for you when you lost bytes of codewrod, is to know what the k bytes original positions were in the original codeword.
+  The only requirement for you when you lost bytes of codeword, is to know what the k bytes original positions were in the original codeword.
 The lost data byte positions are called erasure errors.
   So if you lost up to n-k bytes of the codeword,